 Students are expected to attend school every day, as per their contracted schedule.
-Attendance will be monitored monthly and students will be informed of their missed hours and percentage of attendance on their monthly time sheets.
+Attendance will be monitored monthly and students will have access to their total hours, absent hours, and attendance percentage on their student app at any time.

 If you are absent, or need to be absent from school, it is mandatory that you contact either the School Director or the appointed night staff person prior to class start time.
 An attendance rate of 93% or higher is the standard for your success.
 Your contracted graduation date is extended a specific number of hours, based on your program, for unexpected closings and staff in-service days.
 You will be notified of such closings.